greendoescode/vlc-rpc/README.md

 ## Installation

-Your options are either to download prebuilt archive or build the project yourself.
+Your options are either to download a prebuilt archive or build the project yourself.

 #### Common requirements